Can Sniffer Dogs Smell Weed Vape Pens?

-Sniffer dogs, also known as detection dogs, are trained to identify a variety of scents, including illicit substances such as marijuana.
+Sniffer dogs, also known as detection dogs, are highly trained and specialized to identify a variety of scents .

 Understanding How Sniffer Dogs Work

-This heightened olfactory ability allows them to detect even trace amounts of certain odors.
+This heightened olfactory ability, estimated to be 10,000 to 100,000 times more sensitive than that of humans, allows them to detect even trace amounts of certain odors.

 Odor Molecules: